What is Vision Zero?

-The Massachusetts Vision Zero Coalition advocates for the implementation of Vision Zero in Boston and for the adoption of Vision Zero throughout the metro area and state of Massachusetts.
+The Massachusetts Vision Zero Coalition advocates for the implementation of Vision Zero in Boston, Cambridge, and Somerville, and for the adoption of Vision Zero throughout the metro area and state of Massachusetts.
 The new and growing coalition includes community-based organizations, nonprofits, businesses, civic groups and individuals representing communities across the state.
-See our "About" page for the most up to date list.
+Learn More.